ros2/ros2_documentation/source/Concepts/Intermediate/About-Buffer-Backends.rst

 ``BufferImplBase<T>`` and a **descriptor message** -- a normal ROS 2 ``.msg`` that describes how to locate or reconstruct the payload on the receiving side.
-For a CPU-only backend the descriptor would just carry the bytes;
+For a CPU-only backend the descriptor can carry the bytes directly.
-for a GPU backend it typically carries an IPC handle plus metadata.
+For a non-CPU backend the descriptor is usually a small reference that the receiving side uses to re-attach to the payload; the exact mechanism is backend-specific.

 Descriptor messages are bounded (``rosidl::kMaxBufferDescriptorSize``, 4096
 bytes) so that the RMW can plan serialization buffer sizes up front.